guizox/movies-store/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Starting the project

+Open a terminal in the project folder after cloned it and run the following steps :

+npm install

+npm start.

+It will open a browser with http://localhost:3000

 ## Why React + Redux + Saga Middleware for this project?

 In my point of view, saga is the best middleware for react in now days.